 Connect to MyFitnessPal

-The Fitbit app is one of the best around for viewing progress but if you're to give up on the fitness apps you already use, there is a way to bring the two closer together.
+The Fitbit app is one of the best around for viewing progress, but if you really like the tracking apps you already have then there is a way to bring the two closer together.

 Fitbit has a long list of supported apps and MyFitnessPal is a great alternative for food tracking if you don't think Fitbit's approach is up to scratch.
 To link the two, head into the MyFitnessPal app and select the More tab.

 Here you'll find an Apps & Devices section where you can pick Fitbit out from the list of apps and then click Connect to start feeding nutritional data into the Fitbit app.

 Turn on the screen hands-free

 The Fitbit Blaze unfortunately doesn't work exactly like a normal watch.
 It's notably lacking an always-on display.
 You have to double tap on the screen or press the button on the left of the frame to turn it on.